-MBIE reviewing information about failed Bella Vista development in Tauranga
+Mbie reviewing information about failed Bella Vista development in Tauranga

-A Government department is reviewing information relating to the failed Bella Vista Homes development in Tauranga to decide whether to investigate.
+A Government department is reviewing the failed Bella Vista Homes development in Tauranga to decide whether to investigate.

-The Ministry of Business, Innovation and Employment (MBIE) confirmed to the Bay of Plenty Times yesterday it was looking through consenting, testing and investigative information provided by the Tauranga City Council pertaining to the Bella Vista development at The Lakes.
+The Ministry of Business, Innovation and Employment (Mbie) confirmed to the Bay of Plenty Times yesterday it was looking at the consenting, testing and investigative information the Tauranga City Council provided about The Lakes development.

-"This information, and the information contained in Mr Paul Heath QC's report, will inform the next steps in determining the appropriate and proportionate regulatory response to the failed development, including whether MBIE will conduct its own investigation," said Paul Hobbs, MBIE's acting building system assurance manager.

-It found the council acted correctly in some areas but failed in others.
+Mbie's acting building system assurance manager Paul Hobbs said that information, and a report by Paul Heath QC, will help the ministry decide whether to investigate further.

-Heath said there was a need for an inquiry or investigation into why the council failed to perform adequately relevant regulatory functions.
+Heath said an inquiry or investigation was needed into why the council failed to adequately perform relevant regulatory functions.

-He also recommended the council take immediate steps to resolve outstanding differences between the homeowners and itself.
+He also recommended the council take immediate steps to resolve outstanding differences between it and the homeowners.

-On Wednesday afternoon, Tauranga councillors unanimously voted in principle to buy the 21 Bella Vista Homes which were part of the failed subdivision.
+On Wednesday afternoon, Tauranga councillors unanimously voted in principle to buy the 21 Bella Vista homes that were part of the failed subdivision.

-The council will now look at beginning negotiations with individual homeowners to achieve full and final settlement.
+The council will now look at negotiating with homeowners to achieve full and final settlement.

-Hobbs said yesterday the ministry had accessed Heath's report on the council website as it went public.
+Hobbs said yesterday the ministry had seen Heath's report on the council website on Wednesday.

-"Tauranga City Council is not obliged to provide MBIE with a copy of Mr Paul Heath QC's report, but has been keeping MBIE informed throughout this process.
+"Tauranga City Council is not obliged to provide Mbie with a copy of [the] report, but has been keeping Mbie informed throughout this process.

 Hobbs said if serious or repeated non-compliance was identified at any time, MBIE could undertake an investigation under the Building Act 2004 to determine whether the Building Consent Authority had failed to perform its building control functions.